pnhogan/speciesfilegroup.github.io/_posts/2023-05-16-vouchering-data-life-cycle-workshop-one.md

 # Acknowledgements
 - Shout out to all who helped with collaborative note taking, especially Sreelakshmi Suresh.
 - A tasty thanks to INHS's own Cathy Bialeschki and Eric Shauber.
-With their input, participation, and some funding, not only did we eat well, our event space, logistics, and over impact benefitted from their expert help.
+With their input, participation, and some funding, not only did we eat well, our event space, logistics, and overall impact benefitted from their expert help.